nhman2002/UX-Design/pa2.md

    - Yes, I love football shoes and jerseys.
 9. When participating in team sports, do you want a team with enough players or more players?
 Why?
     - The more the merrier.
 It's more fun and we can substitute players when they're tired.
-10. What format have you used to schedule and invite friends to participate in sports with?
+10. What format have you used to schedule and invite friends to participate in sports?
-    - Usually chatapp like Messenger to arrange the time and place.
-Sometimes it's not really convenient because we have to scroll up to find the time and place.
+    - Usually chat apps like Messenger to arrange the time and place.
+Sometimes it's not convenient because we have to scroll up to find the time and place.
 11. If there was an application that provides player search and appointment scheduling, would you want to use it?
 Why?
     - Of course, if it can help me with the problems I mentioned above, I will definitely use it.
 12. Do you have any other comments or questions?
-    - It would be better if the app integrates features like map, weather forecast, and chat.
+    - It would be better if the app integrates features like maps, weather forecasts, and chat.

 ### User Interview 4:

 - Demographics:
     - Age: 19
     - Gender: Male
-    - Occupation: Undegraduate Student
+    - Occupation: Undergraduate Student
     - Hobbies: Basketball, Football

 1. What sports do you like to play?